Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: A MISDP Reformulation of MAP Estimation for the MMV Problem

 \section{A MISDP Reformulation of MAP Estimation for the MMV Problem}

-Due to the quadratic term in the matrix inversion, both the DML and the MAP estimation problems in~\eqref{prob:concentratedDML} and~\eqref{prob:concentratedMAP2}, respectively, are nonconvex and multimodal with a large number of local minima.
-Hence, the corresponding optimization procedure is computationally demanding and generally requires a multidimensional grid search to find the exact solution.
-Inspired by the concept of compressed sensing~\cite{eldarCompressedSensingTheory2012}, the above DOA estimation problem can be modeled as an MMV problem by introducing a predefined dictionary that samples the complete FOV~\cite{yangSparseMethodsDirectionofarrival2018}.
-In this section, we first introduce the MMV-based model for DOA estimation.
-Then, for the MMV problem, a dictionary-based MAP estimation problem is developed according to~\eqref{prob:MAP}, which can be reformulated as a MISDP problem by the reformulation techniques in~\cite{pilanciSparseLearningBoolean2015,steffensCompactFormulationEll2018}.
+Due to the quadratic term in the matrix inversion, both the DML~\eqref{prob:concentratedDML} and the MAP~\eqref{prob:concentratedMAP2} estimation problems are nonconvex and multimodal with a large number of local minima.
+Hence, the corresponding optimization procedure is computationally demanding and requires a multidimensional grid search to find the solution.
+Inspired by compressed sensing~\cite{eldarCompressedSensingTheory2012}, the above DOA estimation can be modeled as an MMV problem by introducing a predefined dictionary that samples the complete FOV~\cite{yangSparseMethodsDirectionofarrival2018}.
+For the MMV problem, a dictionary-based MAP estimation problem is developed according to~\eqref{prob:MAP}, which is reformulated as a MISDP problem by the reformulation techniques in~\cite{pilanciSparseLearningBoolean2015,steffensCompactFormulationEll2018}.

-The problem of recovering the frequencies in $\vect{\mu}$ from the measurement matrix $\vect{Y}$ can be formulated as an MMV problem by exploiting the following sparse representation for the model in~\eqref{eq:model}:
+Recovering the frequencies $\vect{\mu}$ from the measurement matrix $\vect{Y}$ is formulated as an MMV problem by exploiting the sparse representation for the model~\eqref{eq:model}:

 where $\vect{A} (\bnu ) = [\vect{a}(\nu_1),\ldots,\vect{a}(\nu_K)] \in \Compl^{M \times K}$ is an overcomplete dictionary constructed by sampling the FOV in $K \gg L$ directions with spatial frequencies $ \bnu = [\nu_1,\ldots,\nu_K]^\Trans $ and $ \vect{X} \in \Compl^{K \times N} $ is a sparse representation of the source signal matrix $ \vect{\Psi} $.
 Specifically, provided that the true frequencies $ \bmu $ are contained in the frequency grid, i.e.,